JJ/raku-getopt-type/README.md

 This work is (c) Tadeusz Sośnierz, with some code by Zoffix ZNet and Alex Daniel.

-It's released under the Artistic License
+It's released under the Artistic License 2.0.
+See [LICENSE](LICENSE) for